Norb Hecker: Professional career

-Hecker lived in Olmsted Falls Ohio, and his family still lives there.
+Hecker on August 31, 1951 playing against the Chicago Bears.

 Hecker was drafted by the Los Angeles Rams in the sixth round of the 1951 NFL draft, and during his first season with the team, played on both sides of the ball, missing only one game after suffering a fractured cheekbone.
 On defense, he returned one turnover for a touchdown that season, but his most important contribution came in the NFL title game on December 23, when his game-saving tackle helped the Rams defeat the Cleveland Browns, 24–17.

 During the following off-season, Hecker married Barbara Anne Ritchie on April 4, a union that would last 46 years until her death.
 The family ties became even stronger when his brother Bob joined him in the Los Angeles secondary, but Hecker's time with the Rams would end after the conclusion of the 1953 NFL season, when, after intercepting seven passes for the year, he was dealt to the Washington Redskins.
 However, before playing a down with his new team, he signed to play with the Canadian Football League's Toronto Argonauts on June 8, 1954.

 After just one season with his new team, the Argonauts released Hecker and the team's other American imports on December 14.
 After first choosing to stay up north with the Ottawa Rough Riders, Hecker changed his mind and reported to the Redskins' training camp on August 2, 1955.
 In his first season, he had a team-high six interceptions, returning one for a touchdown.

 Off the field, Hecker also made an impact as one of 12 players who started the National Football League Players Association in 1956, briefly serving as the team representative.

 Hecker closed out his career after two more years of action, scoring another defensive touchdown in 1957 and finishing with 28 interceptions for his career.
 He also had two touchdown receptions, while also seeing periodic duty as the team's placekicker.

 Continuing knee troubles played a major role in Hecker's release from the Redskins on September 7, 1958, with the veteran returning to Canada for one final season as a player-coach with the Hamilton Tiger-Cats.